Observance of Christmas by country: Uzbekistan

-Much like in the rest of the Soviet Union, Christmas was largely erased from the calendar during much of the 20th century under the Soviets' anti-religious policies, but many traditions survived having been transplanted to New Year's.
-Christmas is still eclipsed by New Year's Day in Uzbekistan, which remains a major holiday even among Christians.
+As in the rest of the Soviet Union, Christmas was largely erased from the calendar under the Soviets' anti-religious policies for much of the 20th century, but many traditions survived, transplanted to New Year's.

 Christmas symbols and decorations similar to those found in Europe or the US can be seen on the streets of larger cities, but for a majority of the population Christmas is simply a part of New Year celebrations.
 Many people, including Muslims, decorate a Christmas tree, even though they do not celebrate Christmas and call the tree New Year's tree (Yangi yil archasi).

-Kazakhstan

-In 2005, Christmas was declared an official holiday in Kazakhstan, and today the holiday is observed by many people in the country regardless of their religion or ethnicity.